Vyral/base-template/_posts/2022-02-07-how-you-can-protect-your-home-from-the-cold.md

 tags:
   - Real Estate
   - Homeowner Tips
-excerpt: Some tips to help protect your home from the cold weather from an expert.
+excerpt: Some tips from an expert to help protect your home from the cold weather.
 enclosure:
 pullquote:
 enclosure_type: video/mp4